rakiyoga/rakiyoga.github.io/6_contact.md

 **When to Visit Us**
 We know life can be hectic, so we've set up our schedule to be as accommodating as possible:
-Weekdays: Pop in anytime between 9 AM and 7 PM Saturdays & Sunday : We offer virtual consultations by appointment
+We offer in person and virtual consultations by appointment.

 Email: 	**kontakt@rakiyoga.de**